Christian-Regnante/DSA-Project1/README.md

 2. Customer name, ascending lexicographical order
 3. Order ID, ascending lexicographical order

 The program uses a dynamically growing array and implements Quick Sort manually without `qsort()`.
-It also displays the number of valid orders processed and their total value.
+It reports the number of valid orders processed and their total value.

-Algorithm analysis: `task1_algorithm_analysis.docx`
+Algorithm analysis: `Question1/qsort_algorithm_analysis.docx`

 ## Task 2: Laboratory sample queue

-`task2.c` is an interactive program that stores laboratory samples in a doubly linked list.
+`Question2/lab_processor.c` stores laboratory samples in a dynamically allocated doubly linked list.
 Each node contains an identifier, sample type, priority, and `prev`/`next` pointers.

-Available operations include:
+The interactive menu supports:

-- Move to the next sample
+- Moving to the next sample
-- Move to the previous sample
+- Moving to the previous sample
-- Display the current sample
+- Displaying the current sample
-- Add a sample to the end of the queue
+- Adding a sample to the end of the queue
-- Review the queue forward
+- Reviewing the queue forward
-- Review the queue backward
+- Reviewing the queue backward
-- Exit
+- Exiting safely

 The queue maintains a tail pointer, making end insertion `O(1)`.
 Traversal in either direction is `O(n)`.

-Algorithm analysis: `task2_algorithm_analysis.docx`
+Algorithm analysis: `Question2/D-linked_list_algorithm_analysis.docx`

 ## Task 3: Tournament tree

-`task3.c` builds an ordinary Binary Search Tree from the participant identifiers supplied in the assignment.
+`Question3/e-sports_tournment.c` builds an ordinary Binary Search Tree from the participant identifiers supplied in the assignment.
 The first identifier becomes the root; smaller identifiers are inserted to the left and larger identifiers to the right.

 The menu supports: